txrc/Cuora/README.md

 [jakusan](https://github.com/jakusan) - Created multiple intents and slots for Amazon Lex. <br />
 [JaraldPang](https://github.com/JaraldPang) - Data retrieval which results in answers for the end-users.

+***Disclaimer:*** This repo is deprecated and no longer maintained.
+The Project was submitted as part of the course project for CZ3002 ADVANCED SOFTWARE ENGINEERING at NTU.
+The author will bear no responsibilities for any issues arose from academic integrity or honor code violations of anyone who takes this repository as a reference.